Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 Right to a response and records

-The Code states that employers should respond to requests for flexible or remote working no later than four weeks from receiving the request.
+The Code states that employers must respond to requests for flexible or remote working no later than four weeks from receiving the request.
 This can be extended, however, in limited circumstances.
 Within four weeks of receiving the request, an employer must either:

 An employer who receives a request for flexible or remote working must consider the request, having regard to the employer’s business needs, the employee’s needs or the reasons for their request, and the guidance in the Code.
 The Code lists various factors that an employer can consider in dealing with requests.
 These factors include the suitability of a role/an employee for flexible or remote working.